NegarehMir/Rodan/readme.md

-# diva.js website
+# rodan website
-New project site for diva.js.
-Work in progress.
+New project site for Rodan.

 For local development, install [Jekyll](http://jekyllrb.com/), and in the root directory of this branch run
 ```